 - Adopt the Recommended Land Use Plan () that provides increased residential development capacity by November 2022.
-Specifically, ensure that the updated General Plan offer adequate capacity for at least 1,508 units, with 1403 lower income units to be accommodated through the Residential Overlays that establish a minimum density of 20 units per acre and a maximum density of 45 to 60 units per acre, depending on location. - Update the Zoning Ordinance by November 2023 to implement the updated General Plan. - Amend, if necessary, the Harbor/Civic Center Specific Plan by November 2023 to ensure consistency in allowable density in the RH properties (increasing from 28 du/ac to 30 du/ac). - Develop a procedure in 2022 to monitor the development of vacant and nonvacant sites in the sites inventory and ensure adequate sites are available to meet the remaining RHNA by income category. - Provide information on available sites and development incentives to interested developers and property owners on City website. - Because rezoning even for No Net Loss requirement is subject to voter approval, the City will monitor and anticipate any No Net Loss with a trend projection at least two years in advance to anticipate shortfall in sites and ensure adherence to the 180-day requirement.
+Specifically, ensure that the updated General Plan offer adequate capacity for at least 1,508 units, with 1,403 lower income units to be accommodated through the Residential Overlays that establish a minimum density of 20 units per acre and a maximum density of 45 to 60 units per acre, depending on location.
+Specifically, the RHNA sites will meet the following criteria: - Permit owner-occupied and rental multi-family use by right for developments in which 20 percent or more of the units are affordable to lower income households (see Program 9). - Accommodate a minimum of 16 units per site (see Program 11 for facilitating lot consolidation of smaller parcels into sites of at least 0.5 acre).

+- o Require a minimum density of 20 units per acre. - O At least 50 percent of the lower-income need must be accommodated on sites designated for residential use only or on sites zoned for mixed uses that accommodate all of the very low and low income housing need, if those sites allow 100 percent residential use, and require residential use occupy 50 percent of the total floor area of a mixed-use project. - Update the Zoning Ordinance by November 2023 to implement the updated General Plan.
+Specifically for the North Tech Residential Overlay, establish development standards and regulations that would facilitate a combination of different scenarios to allow achievement of the anticipated number of units: - Tear down and redevelopment; - Develop the surface parking space while leaving the existing uses intact; and/or - Reconfigure the existing structures and expand with residential uses. - Amend, if necessary, the Harbor/Civic Center Specific Plan by November 2023 to ensure consistency in allowable density in the RH properties (increasing from 28 du/ac to 30 du/ac). - Develop a procedure in 2022 to monitor the development of vacant and nonvacant sites in the sites inventory and ensure adequate sites are available to meet the remaining RHNA by income category.
+This will include monitoring development in multi-family zones.
+If multi-family properties are developed with single-family use (as currently permitted by the Zoning Ordinance) to the extent that would jeopardize the City's ability in meeting its RHNA, the City will implement mitigation measures. - Provide information on available sites and development incentives to interested developers and property owners on City website. - Because rezoning even for No Net Loss requirement is subject to voter approval, the City will monitor and anticipate any No Net Loss with a trend projection at least two years in advance to anticipate shortfall in sites and ensure adherence to the 180-day requirement.